35 Ways Nutritionists Sneak More Protein Into Their Diet

 Egg whites are packed with protein to keep you full and satisfied, and because they’re nearly tasteless, you can add them into a variety of recipes.
-Kaleigh McMordie, RD, a Lubbock, TX, nutritionist, recommends separating out a single egg white to stir into your oatmeal in the morning.
+Kaleigh McMordie, RD, a Lubbock, Texas, nutritionist, recommends separating out a single egg white to stir into your oatmeal in the morning.
 That will keep you from burning through the carbs of the oatmeal quickly and looking for snacks before lunch.
 If you’re cooking oatmeal on the stove, add one whisked egg white to the bowl once the oatmeal is slightly cooled, or if you’re making it in the microwave, stir in the whisked egg at the same time as the milk or water, pre-cooking.
+To reduce the risk of getting sick from salmonella bacteria, which can contaminate eggs, make sure to cook the egg whites thoroughly or use a pasteurized egg white product.
 Here are the best nutritionist-approved ways to add protein to your food—without powder.

 Eat more whole grains

 When faced with multigrain, basic white, or whole-wheat options, McMordie says the choice is easy when considering how to get more protein: whole grain, all the way.
 “For the same serving size, whole-grain products like bread, flour, or pasta, typically have more protein than their refined counterparts,” she explains.
 They also tend to have more vitamins and minerals as well as fiber.
 Look for “whole grain” to be first in the ingredient list.
 Here are the science-backed reasons to get more whole grains into your diet.